-

 Little Women

-Read more: Little WomenEpisodically brilliant, it has too many stitches in the narrative quilt, its often rushed sentiment suffocating the genuine moments of resonant emotion.
-But it does have a thing or two to say about love.
-Just watch a spirited Saoirse Ronan, as author’s alter ego, gaze upon her published work.
-Or a wise Florence Pugh, as…
+Read more: Little WomenEpisodically brilliant, with too many stitches in the narrative quilt, its often rushed sentiment suffocating genuine moments of resonant emotion.
+But, it has something to say about love.
+Watch a spirited Saoirse Ronan, author’s alter ego, gaze upon her published work.
+Or a wise Florence Pugh, the pragmatic sister, gaze at her man. ★★★☆☆

 -